Pers8/obsidian-files/TOK Exhibition.md

 ![[Pasted image 20231213114812.png]]
 Source : https://www.wired.com/2015/02/smartphone-only-computer/

-Certainly, let’s approach the smartphone from a different angle.

-The second object, a smartphone, is a marvel of modern technology.
-It’s more than just a communication device; it’s a gateway to a world of information, a personal assistant, and a tool for creativity.
-The smartphone embodies technological knowledge, evident in its intricate design and complex functionality.
-It’s a testament to human ingenuity and the progress of technology.
-However, the knowledge it provides extends beyond its physical form.
-With a smartphone, we have access to an unprecedented amount of information.
-From news updates to educational resources, the smartphone puts a world of knowledge at our fingertips.
+My second object is the smartphone, an indispensable tool in our modern lives.
+It’s not just a communication device, but a hub of endless possibilities that shape our daily experiences.
+The smartphone is a marvel of technological knowledge.
+Its intricate design and complex functionalities are a reflection of advancements in technology.
+But beyond its physical form, the smartphone serves as a gateway to a vast array of information, from the latest news to educational resources, thus representing informational knowledge.
+When we consider the prompt, the smartphone offers a unique perspective.
-In the context of our prompt, “Are some types of knowledge more useful than others?”, the smartphone presents a compelling case.
 Its practicality and the immediacy of the knowledge it provides could be seen as highly ‘useful’.
-However, it’s important to note that ‘usefulness’ can be subjective and context-dependent.
-While the smartphone offers practical knowledge, it doesn’t provide the emotional depth found in “Starry Night”.
-Thus, each form of knowledge has its unique value and ‘usefulness’ in our lives.
-The smartphone, with its practical and immediate knowledge, complements the emotional and interpretive knowledge offered by art, contributing to a holistic understanding of the world.
+However, ‘usefulness’ is subjective and can vary based on context.
+While the smartphone provides us with practical knowledge that aids our daily tasks, it doesn’t offer the emotional depth or interpretive understanding that a piece of art like “Starry Night” does.
+Therefore, each form of knowledge, whether it’s practical or emotional, has its own unique value in our lives.
+The smartphone, with its practical and immediate knowledge, complements the emotional and interpretive knowledge offered by art, contributing to a well-rounded understanding of the world.
+This exploration underscores the idea that no single type of knowledge is universally ‘more useful’ than others.
+Instead, the usefulness of knowledge is multifaceted and context-dependent, much like the knowledge itself.

 **Object 3:** *The world map*
 ![[Pasted image 20231213114615.png]]